“The wound is where the light enters.”

 -

-Chronic pain, chronic fatigue, fibromyalgia, lupus, heart disease, cancer, digestive problems, lupus, pulmonary and respiratory conditions, etc.
+Chronic pain, chronic fatigue, migraines or frequent headaches, fibromyalgia, lupus, heart disease, cancer, immune system disorders, digestive problems, lupus, pulmonary and respiratory conditions, etc.

 there is hope!

-Often clients with traumatic events or experiences in their past are being treated for random symptoms that never address the underlying experience.
+Often clients with traumatic events or experiences in their past end up being treated for random symptoms that never address the underlying experience.
 When unaddressed, the symptoms tend to intensify and other symptoms may develop.

 So let's do this together.